luabrantess/luabrantess/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Foundation Bank of Brazil
-- 🌱 I’m currently learning PhP
+- 🌱 I’m currently learning PhP, Java and Python
 - 👯 I’m looking to collaborate on Laravel Projects